microsoft/rest-api-fuzz-testing/docs/how-it-works.md

 CLI or other client app (e.g., Postman or some code you've written calling the REST API).

-Note that upon running `job create` or calling `POST /jobs/v1` with the job definition JSON, you're handed back a Job ID GUID; you'll need this to identify the specific Azure resources created for this job.
+Note that upon running `job create` or calling `POST /jobs/v1` with the job definition JSON, you're handed back a Job ID; you'll need this to identify the specific Azure resources created for this job.

 Further note that this step causes the `jobStatus` webhook to fire.